k1bs/k1bs-code-challenge/README.md

 pizzas.js contains my solution for the code challenge.
 The code is organized into ES6 classes.
 The class for part 2 extends the class from part one.

-To use you will need to do
+To use you will need to run

 ```javascript
 const part1 = new PizzaSingle()